Motorcyclist seriously injured in Devon crash

 - Published

-A motorcyclist has been seriously injured in a crash on a Devon road, police have confirmed.
+A motorcyclist in his 70s has sustained life-changing injuries following a crash in Devon, police have said.

-The collision, involving a car and a motorbike, happened on the B3362 at Lamerton, near Tavistock, at about 13:15 BST, Devon and Cornwall Police said.
+Officers were called to Tuell Down Cross in Lamerton, Tavistock at about 13:10 BST on Tuesday after a crash between a blue Peugeot 406 and a red Ducati motorcycle.

-Crews from South Western Ambulance Service and the air ambulance were also called to the scene.
+The man from Newton Abbot was airlifted to Derriford Hospital, and the road was closed for five hours while collision investigation work took place.

 Follow BBC News South West on Twitter, external, Facebook, external and Instagram, external.
 Send your story ideas to spotlight@bbc.co.uk, external.